Calycomyza verbenae

 Life Cycle

-Development occurs through leaf mining: are deposited on leaves, feed internally creating serpentine or blotch mines, then pupate.
+Development occurs through leaf mining: are deposited on plant leaves, larvae feed internally creating serpentine or blotch mines, then pupate.
 Specific details on site (leaf mine vs. soil) and number of per year are not documented.

 Behavior